joshfrench/om-wiki-fork/Advanced-Tutorial.md

 rely on the same logical collection.
 Notice that it can `transact!` on the reference cursor the same as any other cursor.

-Many convulted patterns around the manipulation application data can circumvented simply by using reference cursors and designing a simple API that any component can call into.
+Many existing convulted patterns around the manipulation of application data can circumvented simply by using reference cursors and designing a simple API that any component can call into.

 ## Further Investigation Needed